codingben/kubevirt-disk-uploader/README.md

 ## Installation

-This pod below will create a new KubeVirt VM Export object which starts a new `virt-exportserver` container, by running `virtctl vmexport ...` to download the disk image from the desired Virtual Machine.
-Once downloaded, exported disk image will be copied to a new container image that is uploaded to the container registry.
+This pod below will create a new KubeVirt VM Export object which start a new `virt-exportserver` container, by running `virtctl vmexport ...` to download the disk image from the desired Virtual Machine.
+Once downloaded, the exported disk image will be copied to a new container image that is uploaded to the container registry.

 ```
 kubectl apply -f kubevirt-disk-uploader.yaml